 If the bachelor’s thesis is not passed within the set deadlines, the module must be booked again.
 The module can only be repeated once, as is the case for all compulsory modules.

 The topic of the bachelor's thesis must be agreed with and approved by one of the representatives (professors) of computational linguistics.
 The agreed and approved topic will be recorded on the topic sheet (see below).
 The representative of the department can delegate this task to a member of middle management.
 Both theoretically oriented work and technical programming are possible.

 In the bachelor's thesis, the student should prove that he/she can process a scientifically relevant question from the field of computational linguistics or language technology in a methodically clean way and present it adequately.
 The "state of the art" is to be reprocessed in relation to the chosen question, i.e. no new scientific knowledge is required (but this is not prohibited).
 The formal rules of the discipline (e.g. regarding references) must be taken into account.

-As a rule, an employee of the institute (assistant, research associate, professor) supervises the work.
+As a rule, an employee of the department (assistant, research associate, professor) supervises the work.
 However, there is no entitlement to supervision.
 The evaluation is carried out by the representative of the department, who can delegate this task to a middle-level employee.

 Scope and design

 As a rule, the bachelor’s thesis should consist of 20-30 pages for programming-oriented papers and 40-50 pages for theoretically oriented papers.
 The exact conditions are determined by the supervising lecturer.
 Extensive data, which is only suitable for further processing by machine (program code, corpora, etc.) should also be printed only in an appendix as excerpts.

 The work must be submitted to the supervisor in electronic form.
 The supervisor may also request that a printed copy be submitted.
 A signed self-declaration must be submitted to the supervisor at the same time.